k4x1/DiffusionLimitedAggregation/Assets/readme.txt

 >> Load json heightmap - reloads the json map, if comparison doesn’t work try this
 >> Compare chi/coefficient single - debugs the result of heightmapA vs heightmapB

+Make sure to have gizmos on

 Imported the open simplex noise script from https://gist.github.com/digitalshadow/134a3a02b67cecd72181

-convex hull does speed regular dla considerably but its not very good for creating realistic maps
+Convex hull does speed regular dla considerably but its not very good for creating realistic maps

 Terrain evaluator script doesn't do anything.
 I wasn't able to get it working as it requires a look up table that would be way outside of scope to calculate myself and I couldn't find one anywhere, sources removed it.